ReagentX/Logria-py/docs/patterns.md

   - The name of the pattern
 - `example`
   - An example message to match with the pattern
+- `analytics`
+  - A map of the name of the parsed message to a method to handle analytics
+  - These are mapped internally by index, i.e. the first item in the dict maps to the first match
+  - Methods currently include `count`, `sum`, and `average`, other methods are ignored

 ### Regex Patterns